WHY LITERACY MATTERED TO ROSIE...

 rosie was street wise, but her literacy wasn’t strong.

-When she fell pregnant, she didn’t want her son to FACE the same challenges she had.
+When she fell pregnant, she didn’t want literacy to hold her son back, so she bought a dictionary and read with him every day.

 meet our board